timothyvanderaerden/ecto_mysql_extras/README.md

 ```

 Shows all the indexes that are not used, the database should be running for a while to have the best results since it's based upon IO activity.
 This also requires InnoDB as engine.

+## Note

+Some queries use the `information_schema` table which can cause performance issues when executing on a busy system.
+Everywhere where possible the `performance_schema` is used instead, but depending on the version and database this might not be available.

 ## Ecto MySQL Extras differences